drakeapps/cloud-led-controller/README.md

 Included is a small react web interface.
 This doesn't need to be run on the same device as the websocket server.

-Visit `ip-address/config` first to setup the websocket server location and port.
+Visit `ip-address/config` first to setup the websocket server location, port, and ssl.

 ### Building/Running